actualizeit/RPS-Multiplayer/README.md

+# Now you can play rock paper scissors while having a flame war.
+You're welcome.

-# Dude I really don't wanna take out the trash.
+Dude I really don't wanna take out the trash.
 Let's play for it.

-Now you can play rock paper scissors while having a flame war.
-You're welcome.
+One, two three shoot!

 ## Getting Started